Table of Contents

 Many types of PTSD symptoms appear after a person experiences a real or perceived threat to their own life or wellbeing.

 Even witnessing trauma that happens to a loved one can bring on symptoms of the condition.
-These types of traumatic experiences often come in many different forms.
+These types of traumatic experiences often come in varying degrees and forms.

 One of the reasons that PTSD is associated with soldiers is because of the incredibly horrific events they are exposed to during war and combat.
 It’s meaningful to note that innocent people caught in the crossfire of these military conflicts tend to suffer the mental anguish of PTSD as well.